August 16 – October 2, 2016

 We continue to work with traditional glazes – shino, celadon, temmoku while developing new glazes.

-Public Collections include: Canada Council for the Arts – Art Bank, Canadian Museum of History (Civilization), City of Ottawa, Claridge Collection, Burlington Cultural Center, Fusion: the Ontario Clay and Glass Association, Ontario Crafts Council, Royal Ontario Museum and Winnipeg Art Gallery.
+Leta Cormier’s work is included in many private collections and these public collections: Canada Council for the Arts – Art Bank, Canadian Museum of History, City of Ottawa, Claridge Collection, Art Gallery of Burlington, Fusion: the Ontario Clay and Glass Association, Craft Ontario, Royal Ontario Museum and Winnipeg Art Gallery.